XiSHEN0220/ArtMiner/README.md

 bash run_FeatBrueghel.sh # Brueghel feature
 ```

-You should obtain the results in the table 1,
+You should obtain the results in the table 1 in the paper,

 | Feature | Cosine Similarity |
 | :------: | :------: |